 - Sex differences in behavioural and neural consequences of stress.

 We are located in the Department of Psychology at the University of British Columbia in beautiful Vancouver, BC.
-Our laboratory is associated with the Neuroscience Program at UBC and the Brain Research Centre.
+Our laboratory is associated with the Neuroscience Program at UBC and the Djavad Mowafaghian Center for Brain Health.
 Students interested in graduate studies can apply through either Psychology or the Neuroscience Program.